How Can Reading Help in the Personality Development of a Child?

 Decision making

-The world of literature can often help a child with their own decision making.
+The world of literature can often help a child with their own decision-making.
 They might have read about a certain situation in a book, and then when that situation becomes a real-life scenario for them, they might have a better grasp at tackling it independently.
-This decision making ability doesn’t need to be in life-or-death scenarios, but just with their day to day thought process such as ‘which t-shirt should I wear today?’.
+This decision-making ability doesn’t need to be in life-or-death scenarios, but just with their day-to-day thought process such as ‘Which t-shirt should I wear today?’.

 Judgemental

-Reading makes your child judgemental.
-Upon first reading that sentence, it might seem like a negative thing, however, it is fantastic for your child to have their own opinion instead of regurgitating the opinion of their family/friends to other people.
-Children who read non-fiction, as well as fiction, might also start to back up their opinions with fact, which not only then allows them to use their intelligence in situations, it also helps them stand up against those who are debating solely from their own opinion.
+Children who read non-fiction, as well as fiction, might also start to back up their opinions with fact, which not only then allows them to use their intelligence in situations it also helps them stand up against those who are debating solely from their own opinion.

 Reading enables your child to become a problem solver.
 The plot of most fiction books has a great dilemma in which the character must tackle and solve.
 By taking experiences that have been read and using them in real-world scenarios, it can help your child to overcome problems quickly and intelligently.
-They might come up with a solution to problems that no one else in their class has thought of, and this is because they are constantly relating problems and experiences not only to their own lives but to the lives of the characters whom they have found themselves immersed in.

 Vocabulary and speech